-Figure 3-3 Project Cost Growth versus Funding Growth, FFYs 2025-40
+Figure 3-3 Anticipated Project Cost Growth versus Funding Growth, FFYs 2025-40

-Note: Dollar values have been rounded to the nearest thousand.
 FFY = Federal Fiscal Year.
 MPO = Metropolitan Planning Organization.
-Source: Boston Region MPO,
+Source: Boston Region MPO.

 The MPO considers these anticipated project cost growth rates as well as projected revenues when it selects transportation projects for its LRTP; this helps the MPO ensure that it meets the fiscal constraint requirements mentioned at the beginning of this chapter.
 Table 3-3 lists the regionally significant projects and investment program allocations that the MPO has included in Destination 2040.
 More information about these projects and programs-as well as projects being funded with non-Regional Target sources-is included in Chapter 4.